schristakidis/dotfiles/wiki/vim/setup.md

 pip install yapf
 ```
 - black

-only for python 3.6+ but it can format python2 also.
+Only for python 3.6+ but it can format python2 also.
 Does not support range formatting

 ```sh
 workon neovim3
 pip install black